moustakas/desi-photometry/README.md

 #### Iron

-In Iron, there are seven *targetphot* catalogs, five for the Commissioning and Survey Validation periods of the project (see the survey definitions [here](https://data.desi.lbl.gov/doc/organization), one for the [Main Survey](https://data.desi.lbl.gov/doc/glossary/#main-survey), and one which is a simple stack of all six catalogs:
+In Iron, there are seven *targetphot* catalogs: five from [Commissioning and Survey Validation](https://data.desi.lbl.gov/doc/organization); one from the first thirteen months of the [Main Survey](https://data.desi.lbl.gov/doc/glossary/#main-survey); and one which is a stack of all six catalogs:

 | File Name | File Size | Number of Targets | Notes |
 |-----------|:---------:|:-----------------:|-------|